monkeylyf/herthrone/README.md

 7. Add logger object.
 8. Use google.true for unit tests so they can be more readable I guess.
 9. Define target scopes.
 For example, fireball can target all(enemy minions, enemy hero, minions on your own side, hero on your own side)
+10. Everybody should has its own view for both CLI and UI(json).
+The proper board/game should be rendered with combinations of views.

 -----------
 In Progress